 It is standard practice to schedule an hour lesson pre-test to allow for a final practice before the test itself.
 During this outbreak and whilst the measures are in place it is expected that this will continue, however, students will need to be aware that we will need to allow a little extra time on arrival at the test centre to wipe down the examiner's side of the vehicle, including seat and head restraint, seatbelt and its connection, the dashboard area and passenger door contact points.

-During current restrictions, it may not be possible for students or instructors to enter the test centre waiting room.
+During current restrictions, it is not permitted for students or instructors to enter the test centre waiting room.
 Your examiner will have to adhere to all possible social distancing measures prior to and whilst in the vehicle. whilst restrictions are in place will not be allowed to accompany students on the test, and may not be allowed to attend the end of test debrief.
-Extra time will need to be set aside for me to wipe and sanitise my car before driving students home.
+Extra time will need to be set aside for me to clean and sanitise my car before driving students home.

 I have read and understand the content of this document and understand that Road Light Driver Training cannot create a zero-risk environment.
-In continuing to attend for lessons, I agree to accept and follow the steps set outlined here and in my Safety Precautions Document.
+In continuing to attend for lessons, I agree to accept and follow the steps outlined here and in my Safety Precautions Document.
 This document will continue to be updated in line with the latest government guidelines.

 Print Name: Download this document